morungos/morungos.github.io/_posts/2023-06-27-rationalism.md

 > deplorable consequences of his success."
 (Ibid, p35-36)

 As political rationalism, Yudkowsky’s Rationalist project makes more sense, even if it is far less appealing.
+Personally, I'd call it repugnant.
 Truth is irrelevant — instead, we have engineering applied to politics.
 A vision of a society run by the geeks, because they -- and only they -- are the ones who have the sophisticated reasoning abilities to 'do the right thing'.
 The tragedy of naive realism is that their belief in their superior assessments is simply